PRESS

 "Thursday night’s opening featured baritone Dennis Chmelensky in the title role and soprano Tiffany Townsend as Donna Anna, and for their carrying power as well as subtle sensitivity to sound, these two singers seem primed for busy careers."

-"Tiffany Townsend (Anna) has an impressively large-format soprano and a grand sense of sweep "
+"Tiffany Townsend (Anna) has an impressively large-format soprano and a grand sense of sweep."

 "Soprano Tiffany Townsend deploys laser-focused high notes as Donna Anna."